adafruit/pi_video_looper/README.md

 ## Changelog
 #### new in v1.0.17
- - GPIO pins can now be used to send "keyboard commands"
+ - GPIO pins can now be used to send "keyboard commands", i.e. to pause playback or shut down the system

 #### new in v1.0.16
  - send previous/next chapter commands to omxplayer (o/i on keyboard)